WriteWrote/Planets-game-art/README.md

 3. planned next 4 planets and stages of Protector-satellites

 **ToDo:**
-1. draw four pair planets-satellite
+1. draw three pair planets-satellite
 2. redraw previous satelite, making it more special in view
 3. sun
 4. cosmic space
-5. PairedPlanets: more liquid (like honey)&sweety
-6. yellow planet with black grawing
+5. yellow planet with black grawing
-7. crystal planet (maybe fire inside, and the planet itself must be half-transparent)
+6. crystal planet (maybe fire inside, and the planet itself must be half-transparent)